 - Patients with TBI should have pulse oximetry maintained at a SaO2 ≥90% and an attempt for PaO2 ≥ 100 mmHg. - ii.
-Ventilation
+Ventilation be used as needed should be used to prevent profound hypocarbia/ hypercarbia.

 Hyperventilation should be intensively monitored during the initial resuscitation.